ASRS & SNAP-IV Based Screening

 Our Mission

-The ASRS (Adult ADHD Self-Report Scale) used on this platform was developed by the World Health Organization in collaboration with leading ADHD researchers.
-It is one of the most widely validated ADHD screening instruments in the world.
+The ASRS (Adult ADHD Self-Report Scale) used on this platform was developed by the World Health Organization in collaboration with ADHD researchers.
+Our site provides an educational digital screening experience; it is not a medical service and is not endorsed by WHO.

 K